benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 Let us add our first custom method.
 This simple method is going to accept a number and return a squared result.
 The name of the method will be `square`.
-To assign a function to a method just be sure it's satisfies the satisfies the `kite.Handler` interface (http://godoc.org/github.com/koding/kite#Handler):
+To assign a function to a method just be sure it's satisfies the `kite.Handler` interface (http://godoc.org/github.com/koding/kite#Handler):